AurelieAlbert/diags-CMEMS-on-jean-zay/Profiles-EN4/README.md

-# All the steps in producing plots of comparison of temp ans salt profiles between ARGO profiles and MEDWEST60 simulations
+# All the steps in producing plots of comparison of temp and salt profiles between ARGO profiles and MEDWEST60 simulations

 ## Selection of the profiles for the region and date